 Top with Fractionated Coconut Oil

 (Both lavender and cypress oils are excellent for use with babies.
 So you’ll find lots of other ways to use these two versatile essential oils.
-You are going to spray this on a very delicate area – but sure you are using the highest quality essential oils – more on that here)
+You are going to spray this on a very delicate area – but be sure you are using the highest quality essential oils – more on that here)

 7. Relax and Move Gently